MontiniqueG/SQL-Queries/README.md

 # SQL-Queries
 These are example of the SQL scripts I have written.
+I've been a data analyst for 3 years now, and I am just hearing about github.
+So, I have not saved all of my projects in the 3 years time frame.
+I am just starting to save a few scripts.

 1)	Write a query to return the following fields where StudentID = 4183909.
 -	StudentID
 -	FirstName